invoke-ai/InvokeAI/docs/features/PROMPTS.md

     A cottage in winter designed in style2, style3
     And many more!

+When the `Combinatorial` setting is on, Invoke will disable the "Images" selection, and generate every combination up until the setting for Max Prompts is reached.
+When the `Combinatorial` setting is off, Invoke will randomly generate combinations up until the setting for Images has been reached.

 ### Tips and Tricks for Using Dynamic Prompts

 Below are some useful strategies for creating Dynamic Prompts: